GDPR, Double Opt ins and Re-Subscription

 Collecting Business Cards and Adding to a List

 Many businesses collect contact details at trade and business shows by offering competitions, “drop your business card in this bowl to enter a competition to win a box of chocolates” for example.
-Now, unless you have a record of consent, you will no longer be able to add contacts to a database so there should be no more The solution will be to use a form to collect entries – names, email addresses & consent and this could be paper based, on a PC, phone or tablet.
+Now, unless you have a record of consent, you will no longer be able to add contacts to a database.
+So what’s the solution?
+Use a form to collect entries – names, email addresses as well as consent and this could be paper based, on a PC, phone or tablet.

 Business Vs Personal Email Addresses